-Counties and transit authorities each are authorized to levy permissive sales and use taxes at rates of 0.25% to 1.5% in quarter-percent increments.
+Counties and transit authorities each are authorized to levy permissive sales and use taxes at rates of 0.25% to 1.5% in quarter-percent increments and beginning in Fiscal Year 2019 in one-tenth percent increments.
 The highest potential aggregate of State and permissive local sales taxes is 8.75% and the highest currently levied in any county is 8%.
 The State collects the combined state and local tax and returns the local share directly to the counties and transit authorities.